Hakijuu/LibraryWebsite/README.md

 Website Administrator can set book status to borrowed.
 Additional functionalities: add books opinions, editing users own opinions and removing it.
 Every guest can browse and search books in catalog, but can not see books availability and opinions.

-Before first server start create datebase and execute following commands:
+Before first server start create database and execute following commands:
 <ul>
 <li>php artisan migrate</li>
 <li>php artisan db:seed</li>